Key Takeaways

 2. Partner with a global employer of record

-Partnering with a global employer of record can help you simplify the process by taking care of all the paperwork on your behalf.
-An employer of record (EOR) is a legal entity that enables businesses to hire foreign employees without needing to set up a subsidiary or branch office in the employee's home country.
+Partnering with a GEOR can help you simplify the process by taking care of all the paperwork on your behalf.
+An employer of record (EOR) is a legal entity that enables businesses to hire foreign employees without needing to set up a subsidiary or branch office in the employee’s home country.

-The EOR acts as an employer on behalf of the business, taking responsibility for all associated paperwork and compliance related to hiring and employing personnel abroad.
+The GEOR acts as an employer on behalf of your business, taking responsibility for all associated paperwork and compliance related to hiring and employing someone in another country.

-This includes things like salary payments, payroll taxes, regulatory compliance, and other tasks necessary for the employment relationship between the business and its foreign employees.
+This includes salary payments, payroll taxes, regulatory compliance, and other tasks necessary for the employment relationship between the business and its foreign employees.

-Using an EOR is generally less expensive than setting up an entity but also means that you are relying on a third party.
+Using an EOR is generally less expensive than setting up an entity, but it also means that you are relying on a third party.

 3. Hire and engage contractors